quinn0823/apple-siri-voice-navigation/README.md

 ---

-Updated Date (Source): April 17, 2025 (1.4.5)

-Updated Date (GitHub): April 18, 2025

 Inspired by Apple.
 This project is not affiliated with Apple Inc. Apple, the Apple logo, and Siri are trademarks of Apple Inc., registered in the U.S. and other countries.

+Release Date: April 17, 2025 (1.4.5)

+Updated Date (GitHub): April 18, 2025

 Copyright © 2025 Jonathan Chiu